Precanonical quantization and the Schr\"odinger wave functional revisited: Precanonical wave functions and the Schr odinger wave functional

-Thus, the relation (\ref{kadelta}) establishes a condition under which the transition from precanonical to the functional Schr\"odinger description is possible.
-We note that it coincides with the inverse quantization map and the vanishing minimal volume limit in eq. (\ref{whatdx2}).
+Thus, the condition (\ref{kadelta}) establishes a formal limiting map under which the transition from precanonical to the functional Schr\"odinger description is possible.
+As it was explained in Eq. (\ref{whatdx2}), this map coincides with the inverse quantization map $q$ in the limit of the vanishing elementary volume $1/\varkappa \rightarrow 0$.